OCQ(AHP) - CSO (Certification Support Officer)

 How long does the training take?

-Once authorised as a CSO in GB, you will be required to work under the direction of a Certifying Officer, who will be an Official Veterinarian (OV) holding the OCQ(V) - PX (Product Exports) qualification or an Environmental Health Officer (EHO) duly appointed by a food authority in the UK and with relevant Food Law Code of Practice competence.
+Once authorised as a CSO you will be required to work under the direction of a Certifying Officer who will be an Official Veterinarian or a FSA/FSS Food Act appointed Environmental Health Officer.

 Animal Health Paraprofessional training